 Both personal loans and credit cards allow you to borrow a predetermined amount of money that you pay off over time.
-Borrowers can usually use money loaned for almost any purpose – consolidate high interest debt, pay off medical bills or a major home repair.
 The main differences boil down to repayment plans and how you borrow the cash.

-A personal loan typically offers you a fixed amount which you receive in a lump sum when your application gets approved.
-You pay back the loan in monthly installments for the agreed upon term – it’s typically the same amount each month because you’re offered a fixed interest rate.
-Lenders consider your account closed once you pay off your loan, and you’ll need to submit another application if you want to borrow more money.
+A personal loan typically offers you a fixed amount that you receive in a lump sum when your application gets approved.
+You pay back the loan in monthly installments for the agreed-upon term – it's typically the same amount each month because you're offered a fixed interest rate.
+Lenders consider your account closed once you pay off your loan, and you'll need to submit another application if you want to borrow more money.

-Lenders consider a credit card as revolving debt – you get a line of credit where you can borrow money up to a certain limit as often as you want.
+Lenders consider a credit card revolving debt – you get a line of credit that allows you to borrow money up to a certain limit as often as you want.
 You can pay the entirety of the balance each billing cycle or carry a balance and pay interest.
-As long as the amount you want to borrow is under your credit limit, you can keep using your card for an indefinite period of time – there’s no set time you need to pay down your balance.
+As long as the amount you want to borrow is under your credit limit, you can keep using your card for an indefinite period of time.

-There is no definitive answer as to which type works better for you or your situation.
-Personal loans and credit cards both have their own benefits and drawbacks, all of which should be taken into consideration before making a commitment.
+There’s no definitive answer as to whether a personal loan or credit card works better for you or your situation.
 However, there are certain circumstances by which it makes sense to choose a personal loan over a credit card and vice versa.
-Let’s break down what each option brings to the table.
+Let's break down what both options bring to the table.

 Personal loans are best for those who:

-- Have many high-interest loans and want to combine them
+- Have many high-interest loans and want to consolidate their debt

 - Have a decent credit score